kshun1994/Rain/README.md

 	- Just use parabolic arc formula and inputs of initial angle, velocity, and object weight?

 # TODO
+- [ ] **BUG** When keybindings are changed, old keybindings appear to persist and simultaneously add inputs while in GameState
+	- If ESDF is set to directions instead of WASD, numpad input when pressing F ("right") is simultaneously 6 and 5.
+Pressing D ("down") is simultaneously 2 and 6
 - [ ] Figure out where Enkidu's disappeared to
 - [ ] Create an in-game logger to display things in World
 	- Create an Observer that monitors World entities for things to print to log